julelang/manual/src/debugging/testing/writing-tests.md

 In test compilations, your code does not call the entry point.
 It executes test functions and runs your tests respectively when executed.

-Outputs appear in your test codes such as `out` or `outln` calls.
+Outputs appear in your test codes such as `print` or `println` calls.
 In case of any panic, your tests will fail and the program will terminate as in every panic call.

 For example to test compilation:
 ```